bluebrown/cloud-vim/README.md

 #### No Prequisites Solution

-Otherwise you can simple use something like play-with-docker to pull the image and spin up a quick throw-away IDE.
+You can simply use something like play-with-docker to pull the image and spin up a quick throw-away IDE without any prequisites other than a web browser with internet connection.
 ```
 Give examples
 ```